start

 # 2DMarker + Video, Make Photos Move

-The final capability is 2D.
-Marker, which is used to accurately identify a rectangular plane with a certain texture, we can match it with the video texture, only a very simple code can complete an effect, first of allwxml
+The final capability is 2D Marker, which is used to accurately identify rectangular planes with a certain texture, which we can match with video texture, and it only takes very simple code to complete an effect, starting withwxml

 <xr-scene ar-system="modes:Marker" bind:ready="handleReady">